 Basic Skills Requirement

-The Commission on Teacher Credentialing requires all candidates for a Basic Teaching Credential to fulfill the Basic Skills Requirement (BSR).
+The Commission on Teacher Credentialing requires all candidates for an Initial Teaching Credential to fulfill the Basic Skills Requirement (BSR).

-The Basic Skills Requirement (BSR) must be met for admission to all Basic Credential programs (ESCP, MSCP, SSCP, UDCP) and can be satisfied by completing one of the following methods:
+The Basic Skills Requirement (BSR) must be met for admission to all Initial Credential programs (ESCP, MSCP, SSCP, UDCP) and can be satisfied by completing one of the following methods:

 Individuals may meet the requirement by providing official transcripts to a Commission-approved preparation program or submitted with their application packet to the Commission.
 The transcripts must show passage of courses in reading, writing, and mathematics as outlined below.
 Courses must have been taken at a regionally-accredited college or university for credit, passed with a grade of B or better, be degree applicable, and be at least 3 semester units (or equivalent quarter units).
 Qualifying coursework does not include professional development or continuing education units or in-service training or workshops.
 Qualifying coursework includes the following: